wifisensing/PicoScenes-github-pages/pages/appnotes/connect-usrp.md

   <p style="font-style: italic; margin-top: 10px;">Sonnet Twin10G SFP28 Thunderbolt Adapter for dual 10GbE connections</p>
 </div>

-{% include warning.html content="Use with caution!
-We have not personally tested this solution." %}
+{% include note.html content="We have not tested this solution ourselves.
+If you have successfully achieved dual-10GbE streaming using this device, please let us know and we will update this page." %}

 #### For Laptop **without** Thunderbolt 3+ Port